10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 GV Payment

-• Where the user is asked to participate in a process, such as purchasing a product online, progress chart navigation can be helpful.
-This shows user how many stages there are in the process, and what stage they are at.
+• Where the user is asked to participate in a process, such as purchasing a product online, having a progress chart navigation can be helpful.
+This shows the user how many stages there are in the process, and what stage they are at.

 6. Provide context